 Don’t pile them all up in a resume for hair stylist jobs.
 You’ll look like a mullet afro with braids.
 To get hired, target your resume.
 Find resume keywords by scouring the job ad.
 The right skills for a resume are in there.

 Then write a tailored job description and add them like the first of these hair stylist resume samples:

 Say the job ad wants skills in supply management, up-selling, scheduling, and customer service.

-Hair Stylist Job Description for a Resume [Sample]
+Hair Stylist Job Description on a Resume [Sample]

 Compare those two.